tlackemann/hubert/README.md

 docker-compose up
 ```

-This will start all the instances containers for Hubert.
+This will start all containers necessary to run Hubert.

 ## How It Works